-As previously communicated, parking permits on the St. John’s and Signal Hill campuses are being waived for the remaining winter semester.
-Permits are required in parking areas 60, 30, 27, 1, 25, 28, 20 and 4 on the St. John’s campus, but are free of charge.
+As previously communicated, parking permits on the St. John’s and Signal Hill campuses began renewals on July 5 and will be effective Sept.
+1. The cost will be prorated for the remainder of the year.
+Permits are required in parking areas 60, 30, 27, 1, 25, 28, 20 and 4 on the St. John’s campus, but are free of charge until Sept.
+1.

-3. I am experiencing a high degree of uncertainty, worry, anxiety and stress about my health and safety as well as that of my loved ones when I return to work on campus.
+3. I am experiencing a high degree of uncertainty, worry, anxiety and stress about my health and safety as well as that of my loved ones .
 What do I do?

-Supervisors and Human Resources will work together to provide resources to support employees through the return to campus plan.
+Supervisors and Human Resources are working together to provide resources to support employees.
 All reasonable efforts will be made to ensure employees feel as safe as possible.
 Newfoundland and Labrador has a low level of risk based on the number of COVID-19 cases in the province.
 If you are concerned about your personal stress and well-being as we commence this return to campus, there are a number of resources available to you.
 The Human Resources website has information to support physical and mental wellness, which includes links to videos, an exercise directory, webinars, community resources, etc. Additionally information about ergonomics, leave benefits, mask wearing, physical and mental wellness, tips for interviewers, etc. can be found here.

 Employees are also encouraged to reach out to local services listed here or employees covered under the university’s health plan are encouraged to contact Memorial’s Employee Assistance Program (EAP) provided by Morneau Shepell.
 For immediate, confidential support, please call 1-800-387-4765 (TTY Service 1-877-388-0275).